Book Appointment Now

 Advanced Periodontitis

-Advanced periodontitis calls for more aggressive care, in most cases surgical intervention, and close observation is a must.
+Advanced periodontitis calls for more aggressive care, in most cases surgical intervention and close observation are a must.
 In this case, the fibers and bone in the teeth are being actively destroyed, causing teeth to get looser in the gums.
 This can get bad enough where teeth may have to be removed, but at the very least major restorative procedures are required to save the damaged teeth.

 While it certainly is important to take care of your teeth, periodontal disease can result from not also taking proper care of your gums.
 Real dental health encompasses a whole lot more than the teeth themselves, so if you think you may be dealing with the early signs of periodontal disease, reach out to someone here at Specialty Dental Care today!